 Results: Original ABILHAND was well understood in this context of use.
 Eighty-two new manual ability concepts were identified.
 Draft supplementary items were generated and refined with patient and neurologist input.
 Rasch measurement theory psychometric analysis indicated supplementary items improved targeting to higher-functioning multiple sclerosis patients and measurement precision.
 The final pool of Early Multiple Sclerosis Manual Ability items comprises 20 items.

 Conclusion: The synthesis of qualitative and quantitative methods used in this study improves the ABILHAND content validity to more effectively identify manual ability changes in early multiple sclerosis and potentially help determine treatment effect in higher-functioning patients in clinical trials.

 Neurosciences (Brain & Spine)

 Cleanthous, Sophie; Strzok, Sara; Pompilus, Farrah; Cano, Stefan; Marquis, Patrick; Cohan, Stanley; Goldman, Myla D; Kresa-Reahl, Kiren; Petrillo, Jennifer; Castrillo-Viguera, Carmen; Cadavid, Diego; and Chen, Shih-Yin, "Addressing the targeting range of the ABILHAND-56 in relapsing-remitting multiple sclerosis: A mixed methods psychometric study."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 368.